SystemsBiologyUniandes/PyEcoLib/README.md

 |2	|2|	2	|1.62	|0	|1|	0.03850818|	0.5|

-Showing the ID of population, the ID of the cell, the ID of its mother and the size of its mother before the division, the time instant when that bacteria got born its size at birth, its growth rate and the division parameter (it size of one of its future daugther cells over the size at division) .
+Showing the ID of population (Sample), the ID of the cell (Cell), the ID of its mother (Mother) and the size of its mother before the division (MotherSize), the time instant when that bacteria got born (BirthTime) measured from the starting time instant; its size at birth (Sb), its growth rate (GrowthRate) and the division parameter; DivPar (it size of one of its future daugther cells over the size at division).

+Using these data, you can simulate, for instance gene expression knowing exactly when each cell get born, which cell was its mother, what was the size of its mother (if you want to calculate the binomial partition ratio), the cell size at birth and its growth rate if you want to predict the cell size at any time and de DivPar which tells you how assymetic their descendant cells are going to be.